 Waking up in Dhaka I hear the ringing of bells on rickshaws, people yelling, and dogs barking.
 I am staying on the 9th floor of an office building that rises high over the slums on Dhaka’s southwestern outskirts.
 I look out the window, and I can see a rainstorm ominously blowing in from the south.
 The Muslim call to prayer eerily wafts from the local mosques over the half-finished buildings surrounding my vantage point.
 These buildings look like construction sites because they are.
 Or, were.
 The projects had long since been abandoned, but families have crowded into the available spaces nonetheless.
 Then there’s a gust of wind.
 Thunder rocks the city like bombs going off.
 The sky turns an uneasy yellow color.
 The children below laugh and yell every time lightening flashes across the sky.
 I run for my camera...

 As the rain starts to pour on the slums below me I see people start to run to find umbrellas and keep their shops dry.
-Then the storm reaches me, and rain begins pelting against my windows.
+Then, quite suddenly, the storm reaches me, and rain begins pelting against my windows.
 Below me the adults wait out the downpour from whatever shelter they find, but the kids couldn’t care less.
 They run through the streets without shoes or shirts.
 They precariously walk on top of walls like tightrope walkers.
 On my left there was a giant dirt soccer/cricket field which has quickly devolved into a giant mudflat / pond.
 Children roll around in the giant muddy puddles and splash each other.
 Meanwhile I do my best to capture what I can.

 Being in Dhaka during monsoon season definitely came with downsides, but these rain clouds had a silver lining.
 Getting caught in the rain with my camera meant that I could get shots like these... right before I ran to find shelter.